Our team of doctors at First Response Healthcare have prepared the following general health tips for Ramadan

 How can I use my asthma medications?

-- Patient using the reliever spray should administer the medication whenever need arises, even if it is during the daylight hours of Ramadan.
+- Patients using the reliever spray should administer the medication whenever the need arises, even if it is during the daylight hours of Ramadan.

 - If using the preventer inhaler do so at Suhoor and at Iftar.

 When I should take my medications for high cholesterol (hyperlipidemia) in Ramadan?

 - Hyperlipidemia medications are given once daily, hence it is preferable to take your medication at bedtime or at Iftar time.